-As the founding college of the University, instruction in the Don B. Huntley College of Agriculture is offered in eight majors leading to the Bachelor of Science degree.
-There are five Master of Science subplans offered in Agricultural Science, Animal Science, Nutrition and Food Science, Plant Science and Irrigation Science.
+As the founding college of the University, instruction in the College of Agriculture is offered in eight majors leading to the Bachelor of Science degree.
+There are four Master of Science subplans offered in Agricultural Science, Animal Science, Nutrition and Food Science, and Plant Science.

 The Agriculture Industry

 The agriculture industry serves the State by generating food for the U.S. and the world.
 While less than two percent of California's population now lives and works on the farm, approximately 80,500 farming businesses produce food worth $47 billion and well over $100 billion in processing, packaging and distribution of the food supply.
 Agriculture graduates find careers in areas such as production, research, biotechnology, governmental regulation, environment and natural resource management, water management, golf course management, and education.

 The Southern California food industry provides an ever increasing number of job opportunities for graduates.
 Careers can be found in areas such as nutrition science, dietetics, food chemistry, food processing, sensory evaluation, product development, food management, food marketing, food safety, and culinology.
 Nutrition science and dietetics is a pathway for many students pursuing graduate programs in the medical and healthcare fields.

 The California apparel sector is the largest and most dynamic in the United States.
 Los Angeles is a major international fashion hub, containing many top apparel brands and retail groups.
 Career opportunities are diverse, embracing buying, designing, product development, production, visual merchandising, supply chain management, store operations management, and brand marketing.
 Employers vary from global corporations to young entrepreneurial businesses, drawn from across the manufacturing, distribution, technology, textiles, and creative services sectors of the industry.

 Facilities for Animal Science, Animal Health Science, and Plant Science